1 item added to your cart

 Over 40 years of educating about law, democracy, and human rights

 This program partners law firms with nearby, diverse high school law classes.
 Through classroom visits and a field trip to the law firm, volunteers teach lessons and lead activities designed to increase students’ knowledge and interest in the law and legal careers.

-The following law firms are participating in the 2014-15 year of the program:
+The following law firms participated in the 2014-15 year of the program:

 This program is a national partnership between Street Law and NALP.

 Electronic Library (log in required)

 senior program director

 19 March 2014